actions-marketplace-validations/padupe_action-compare-development-time/README.md

 Action that returns the interval (in days) between the start of development and the opening of the Pull Request.

+**NOTE**: This action performs a comment on the registered Pull Request.

 ## Requiremets

 - Personal Access Token